-Collaboration revenue was \$0.5 million for each of the three months ended March 31, 2024 and 2023, respectively.
-Total revenue generated was in connection with the Sanofi Agreement and attributable to research activities to generate and develop oncology and immunology antibodies.
-Please refer to Note 7 - Sanofi Agreement to the condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q for additional revenue recognition disclosures.
+Collaboration revenue was \$0.5 million for the three months ended September 30, 2024 and 2023 and relates solely to revenue generated from the Sanofi Agreement for the generation and development of immunology antibodies.
+Please refer to Note 7 - Sanofi Agreement to the condensed financial statements included elsewhere in this Quarterly Report on Form 10-Q for additional revenue recognition disclosures.